Endodontic Microsurgery (‘Apicectomy’)

-- Attempting to re-treat a previous root canal filling has a lower statistical success rate of 70-80% (compared to 95% success if it was performed properly the first time round)
+- Attempting to re-treat a previous root canal filling has a statistically lower success rate of 70-80% (compared to 95% success if it was performed properly the first time round).

 - Re-treating the root canals from the ‘top’ of the tooth may be too destructive to the existing crown or bridgework

 - Cleaning of the root canals may be technically extremely difficult or impossible due to a blockage or calcification

 - Long-standing infection may be resistant to conventional root canal treatment.
 This is due to infection surviving outside the end of the roots.
 This will then require a direct surgical investigation and removal

 Unfortunately, the only other way to eliminate infection that persists at the end of the root(s) is by extraction of the tooth.

 Your general dentist can explain to you all the reasonable options and alternatives to surgery and the Specialist endodontist can inform you of the success rate and costs of the surgery.

 The whole procedure will be performed under surgical microscope with the latest digital imaging equipment.
 Sometimes it may be recorded for teaching purposes.